17 Awesome Things to do in Hikkaduwa, Sri Lanka

 |Rating:||5/5 – The seafood is very fresh and well priced|

-There is an abundance of seafood available in Hikkaduwa and there are also a ton of great (and affordable) restaurants to eat at!
+There is an abundance of seafood available in Hikkaduwa, Sri Lanka and there are also a ton of great (and affordable) restaurants to eat at!
 This makes Hikkaduwa the perfect place to try some fresh seafood.
 Everything from fish, crab, and lobster is available and it is pretty reasonably priced.

 There are a few restaurants on the beach as well as plenty lining the main street in town.
 Expect to pay about 1,200 LKR ($7 USD) for a main of seafood, or splurge and get a seafood platter for two for about 4,000 LKR ($22 USD)!

-We ate at one particular seafood restaurant which was very good called Red Lobster.
+We ate at one particular seafood restaurant which was very good called Red Lobster (not to be confused with the North American chain restaurant.)
 It is definitely worth stopping at for dinner one night while you’re in Hikkaduwa.

 9. Visit a Tea Shop

 |Rating:||3/5 – Great if you’re not heading to a tea plantation or factory in central Sri Lanka|